WanZiyun/ensembl-hive/wrappers/README.md

   "worker" means that the worker must end (this is equivalent to the previous option "lethal\_for\_worker"), "beekeeper" means that all the beekeepers must now stop submitting new jobs.
-* `transient_error`: defaults to True.
-False means that the next error can not magically disappear at the next run
+* `failure_level`: defaults to "attempt".
+Can also be set to "job" or "analysis". "job" means that the next error can not magically disappear at the next run, "analysis" means that the analysis itself should be aborted.

 And these attributes directly:
 * `debug`: an unsigned integer indicating the logging level